 The executive function serves as the brain’s air traffic controller –managing all the different signals, impulses, and desires of the brain.
 The brain’s prefrontal cortex is critical to executive functioning, but it does not act alone, as it controls behavior through interactions with the rest of the brain.

 By the time a child’s first birthday comes along, the brain –which originally worked almost as a set of isolated neurons– starts to function as a large network of interconnected areas.
 This allows coordinated action and the management of different impulses.
-As adults, this translates into an ability to multitask, display self-control, stay focused in spite of distractions, and follow multi-step directions –all critical to achieving our goals, getting along with others, and becoming contributing members of society.
+As adults, this translates into an ability to multitask, display self-control, stay focused despite distractions, and follow multi-step directions –all critical to achieving our goals, getting along with others, and becoming contributing members of society.

 According to Harvard’s Center on the Developing Child, the three following skills are involved in executive function:

-- Working Memory – The capacity to hold and manipulate information over short periods of time.
+- Working memory: The capacity to hold and manipulate information over short periods of time.
 Like that time you remembered a phone number long enough to dial it!

 - Inhibitory control: The ability to master and filter our thoughts to direct attention, resist temptation, break habits, ignore distractions, and think before we act; allowing us to play games such as Simon Says!